David Peralta Preview, Player Props: Dodgers vs. Nationals

-On Saturday, David Peralta (.296 batting average in his past 10 games, with three doubles and two RBI) and the Los Angeles Dodgers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 4:05 PM ET.
+On Sunday, David Peralta (.300 batting average in his past 10 games, with three doubles, a walk and two RBI) and the Los Angeles Dodgers face the Washington Nationals, whose starting pitcher will be Trevor Williams.
+First pitch is at 1:35 PM ET.

-He strung together two hits (going 2-for-4 with a double) in his last appearance against the Marlins.
+In his previous game he had a one-hit showing (1-for-5) against the Nationals.

 David Peralta Game Info & Props vs. the Nationals